KeqingLiuVU/Gen-AI-Models-in-Theory-Prac-KeqingLiu/README.md

 ## Overview

 ### Introduction:
 Sequential order of words is of great value to natural language understanding.
-But traditional transformers are inherently position-agnostic.
-They rely on self-attention mechanisms, which allow them to incorporate positional information about tokens.
+Transformer models require positional encoding because the Attention mechanism alone cannot capture the order of input tokens or distinguish their positions.
+There are two main approaches to address this:
+* Absolute positional encoding: Integrate positional information directly into the input.
+* Relative positional encoding: Modify the attention mechanism to enable it to distinguish tokens based on their positions.

 ### Problem:

-Traditional transformers do not inherently understand word order, so absolute and relative positional encodings are introduced to address the issue.
-While these approaches are effective, they have drawbacks in the following areas:
+The 2 methods drawbacks in the following areas:

 * Handling long sequences
 * Capturing relative positions effectively